-The first thing they can do is it to lower interest rates.
+First, governments can lower interest rates.
 It will have several effects.
 First of all, it will encourage spending by consumers.
-People who have debts will have more disposable income since they will pay fewer interests.
+People with debts will have more disposable income since they will pay less interest.
 And people can borrow money to spend it at a lower interest rate.
 It will also encourage companies to spend rather than save since saving money will not be efficient enough.

 Another way to lower interest rates is for the central bank to buy government bonds or mortgage securities.
-It should lower these rates and have the same effects as reducing the rates directly.
+It should lower these rates and have the same effects as directly reducing them.

 First, the central bank issues bank reserves.
-This is the same as printing new money electronically.
+It is the same as printing new money electronically.
 Then, with this money, they will buy bonds and securities from banks.
-Normally, since the banks have more cash, they will lend more money to consumers.
-This should result in increased spending from these consumers.
+Usually, since the banks have more cash, they will lend more money to consumers.
+It should result in increased spending from these consumers.
 And finally, since they are buying bonds, this will lower their interest rates as well.

-Even though it can prevent a recession or at least lower its effect, Quantitative Easing is not without disadvantages.
+Even though it can prevent a recession or lower its effect, Quantitative Easing has disadvantages.

-The first problem with Quantitative Easing is that creating a large supply of money can cause inflation.
+The first problem with Quantitative Easing is that creating a large money supply can cause inflation.
 If not handled correctly, this inflation could become out of control.

 Finally, increasing the money supply can devaluate a currency.
 It could have good effects since exports will be cheaper for the countries.
-But if it gets out of control, imports will become too expensive, and this could slow down the economy.
+But if it gets out of control, imports will become too expensive, slowing the economy.